 Somewhere in the moderate stage, your loved one will have to give up some control.
 As the caregiver, prepare to ask the hard questions.
 Should you sell your mother’s car?
 Your mother may resent even the question.
 Other observers who aren’t around as often as you are may underestimate the symptoms as well.
-Remind them that a tremor episode could begin in a hand or a foot and affect her ability to steer and use pedals — and there are other risks.
+Remind them that a tremor episode could begin in a hand or a foot and affect her ability to steer and use pedals.

 Medications don’t stop the progress of the disease, and you’ll probably need to tinker with timing and dosage (under doctor supervision) as the disease progresses.
 If the effects wear off, move dosages closer together.
 According to Michael S. Okun, MD, a neurologist specializing in Parkinson’s, patients may need a dose every 2 hours.
 It helps to take an extra dose before an athletic event.

-It’s more troubling for you as the caregiver if you have to struggle to communicate.
-Be one of the few who take care of the problem.
+It’s more troubling for you as the caregiver if you struggle to communicate.
+Be one of the few who take care of a problem.